SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - But I disagree, regardless of how much their wounds are bandaged by you, getting the wounds frequently makes them stronger naturally with time.
 - + _The other argument is to just follow natural selection so that you end up quickly with the debaters who had the most mettle to begin with.
 But I believe people can grow mettle over time (with your care), and you're leaving these people out if you just let them end themselves._
 - + From personal experience, I and a few other people would have quit debating early if we felt like we were inherently too dumb for this shit.
 So try to effectively balance humbling, learning, and happiness, to keep them coming until they're ready to face hard mode.
-- Keeping it challenging but making people feel like they were able to do something significant is key.
+- Keeping it challenging but making people feel like they were able to contribute something significant is key.
 - **Love for debate can't really be tested from day one.**